darylnauman/employee-tracker/README.md

 ## Key Features
 - Application uses the inquirer package available from [npm](https://www.npmjs.com/package/inquirer) that allows for the command line prompts and user responses to be captured.
 - Application uses the mysql package available at [npm](https://www.npmjs.com/package/mysql) to connect to the MySQL database and perform queries
+- User can add departments, roles and employees
+- User can view departments, roles and employees
+- User can update employee roles
+- User can view the total utilized budget of a department, i.e. the combined salaries of all employees in that department (homework bonus)
+- A seed.sql file is also provided to pre-populate the database if desired

 ## Walkthrough Video
 The following video demonstrates the application's functionality.